lareferencia/lareferencia-bot-blocker/README.md

 >
 > This software is experimental.
 It is crucial to fully understand the implications of adding firewall restrictions based on log analysis before applying it to production environments.
 Incorrect parameterization of this script could block legitimate access.
 LA Referencia is not responsible for improper use or any consequences arising from its use. **Thorough testing in development environments is strongly recommended before production deployment.**

 This tool analyzes web server logs (e.g., Apache, Nginx) using Pandas to identify potential bot threats based on request patterns and activity levels.
 It groups suspicious activity by subnet and can optionally block identified threats using UFW (Uncomplicated Firewall) rules with automatic expiration.
+It also features a strike system to escalate block durations for repeat offenders.

 ## Features